swasti324/Data-Science-S25/challenges/c06-covid19-assignment.md

 - (Note your observations here!)
   - The population of Loving Texas is very small with 102 people and the cases per 100k is nearly 7.75 times higher than the mean.

+  - The same goes for McMullen which has the highest deaths_per_100k. their populaiton was 662.
+The death cases are about 3.6 higher in McMullen than the mean.

     The population of these counties are relatively small.
 The highest being 18,040 people in Bethel Census Area Alaska